locofocos/locofocos.github.io/_posts/2018-06-07-sensible-command-line-git-graphs.md

 ```
 so then you can just run `git lg`.

-Example running this on a repo with many branches ([https://github.com/vuejs/vue](https://github.com/vuejs/vue)):
+Here's an example running this on a repo with many branches ([https://github.com/vuejs/vue](https://github.com/vuejs/vue)):

 ![Visualizing branches using git lg]({{ "assets/git_lg.PNG" | absolute_url }})

-Notice what happens when multiple branches have concurrent development.
+It's helpful, but notice what happens when multiple branches have concurrent development.
 What branch does the yellow line belong to?
 How far will I need to scroll to see what branch it was based off of, and off which commit from that parent branch?

 ![Visualizing concurrent branches using git lg]({{ "assets/git_lg_confusing.PNG" | absolute_url }})

 ## Visualizing many branches via CLI
 When visualizing a few branches, we have the luxury of viewing every commit.
 This becomes overwhelming when the repo has a large number of branches.
 Granted, we could explicitly specify a few branches like `git log --graph master mybranch anotherbranch` instead of using `--all`, but sometimes you want to see them *all*, even if each branch has numerous commits.
+Here's my solution.

 #### Setup
 1. Install ruby for running my script.